sPridmore96/Karma-card-game/README.md

 there is exceptions. these are called magic cards.

-excluding exceptions 4 is the lowest and Ace is the highest.
+excluding exceptions 4 is the lowest and Ace is the highest card.

 Magic cards can be played at any point regardless of what was played before.